Ragura/dinkcreference/docs/guide/variables.md

 <VersionInfo dink="1.07">

-In Dink Smallwood version lower than 1.08, `&missle_source` will store and hold the last missile to hit something.
+`&missle_source` will store and hold the last missile to hit something.
 It *will not* store any other sprite that attacks.

 </VersionInfo>